 |Add to Favorites||Add this recipe to your favorites.|

-Less common actions are placed under the Actions button in the lower toolbar.
+Less common actions are placed under the Actions button to the right of the other buttons.

 |Shares the recipe name and photo on Twitter.
 (Only enabled if you have Twitter enabled in your device Settings.)|